decred/dcrdocs/docs/glossary.md

 #### Private key

 An astronomically large secret number that allows DCR to be spent.
-All transactions that spend DRC must include a signature that can only be produced with knowledge of this secret number.
+All transactions that spend DCR can only be produced with knowledge of this secret number.

 #### Private passphrase

 A passphrase that is used to encrypt parts of the wallet.db file; most notably private keys.
-A wallet.db file encrypted with a private passphrase cannot be used without that passphrase.
+The private keys can not be accessed unless the passphrase is used to decrypt them.

 #### Proof-of-Stake (PoS) voting